Instant Pot Mashed Potatoes Recipe – The Instant Pot pressure cooker makes for quick and easy, perfect mashed potatoes every time!

 Here’s my Instant Pot Mashed Potatoes Recipe.
 I hope you love them as much as we do!

-- 6 medium (about 3 pounds) Russet or Yukon gold potatoes, scrubbed clean
+- 6 medium (about 3 pounds) Russet or Yukon Gold potatoes

-- 1 stick butter, softened + 2 tablespoons cut into pieces
+- 8 tablespoons butter, softened + 2 tablespoons cut into pieces

 - 1 teaspoon kosher salt